-I could hear the laughter coming in from under the doorway and could see shadows and movement as the walls continued to spin around me.
-I think there are people outside, I remember thinking but not having the ability to speak.
+I could hear the laughter coming in from under the doorway and see shadows and movement as the walls spun around me.
+I think there are people outside; I remember thinking but not having the ability to speak.
 I wanted to say something, but my voice froze like black ice.
-My eyes strained to find something to hold onto as he lowered me to the ground softly and climbed on top of me.
-My sight came into focus for a moment, and I caught notice of my hair moving back and forth across the cold bathroom floor.
+My eyes strained to find something to hold onto as he softly lowered me to the ground and climbed on top of me.
+My sight came into focus for a moment, and I noticed my hair moving back and forth across the cold bathroom floor.

 Everything happened like it was happening to someone else.

 Then, Morning Came

 The next morning, I stood in the kitchen listening to my parents tell a story about their dinner the night before.
 They went out with friends.
 Pizza.
 Someone’s daughter was doing so well.
 Someone’s son just left for boot camp.